 – Resource Estimate assumes 100% recovery as metallurgical results are not available.

 The Elk Creek Niobium Deposit is an elongate, approximately east-west orientated mineral occurrence, in excess of 800 meters along strike.
 The deposit remains open to the east, west and at depth.
 It is hosted by the Elk Creek Carbonatite, which is an intrusive complex of carbonatite and related rocks.
 The property was held under an option agreement during the 1970s and 1980s by Molycorp Inc., at which time considerable exploration took place.
-At least 113 core holes were completed within the outline of the seven-kilometre-diameter geophysical anomaly, with 25 holes completed within a core zone, where high-grade niobium mineralization was identified.
+At least 113 core holes were completed within the outline of the seven-kilometer-diameter geophysical anomaly, with 25 holes completed within a core zone, where high-grade niobium mineralization was identified.

 Paul Daigle, BSc, P.Geo., from Tetra Tech, is an independent qualified person as defined by NI 43-101, and is responsible for the mineral resource estimate for the Elk Creek Niobium Deposit and has verified the data disclosed in this release.